-- His promotion to Major General led him took over as the General Officer Commanding 19th Infantry Division (Uri).
+- His promotion to Major General led him to take over as the General Officer Commanding 19th Infantry Division (Uri).

 - As a Lieutenant General, Mr. Rawat commanded III Corps, headquartered in Dimapur before taking over the Southern Army in Pune.

-- During his career span of 37 years, Bipin Rawat has been awarded various gallantry awards including the Param Vishisht Seva Medal for his distinguished service.
+- During his career span of 37 years, Bipin Rawat was awarded various gallantry awards including the Param Vishisht Seva Medal for his distinguished service.

 - On 1 January 2016, Bipin Rawat was promoted to the Army Commander grade and assumed the post of General Officer Commanding-in-Chief (GOC-in-C) Southern Command, and after a short stint, he assumed the post of Vice Chief of Army Staff on 1 September 2016.

-- On 17 December 2016, the Government of India appointed Mr. Bipin Rawat as the 27th Chief of the Army Staff; superseding two more senior Lieutenant Generals, Praveen Bakshi and P M Hariz.
-With this, he became the third officer from the Gorkha Brigade to become the Chief of the Army Staff, after Field Marshal Sam Manekshaw and General Dalbir Singh Suhag.
+- On 17 December 2016, the Government of India appointed Mr. Bipin Rawat as the 27th Chief of the Army Staff, superseding two seniors – Lieutenant Generals Praveen Bakshi and P M Hariz.
+With this, he became the third officer from the Gorkha Brigade to become the Chief of the Army Staff after Field Marshal Sam Manekshaw and General Dalbir Singh Suhag.

-- Bipin Rawat is also the honorary General of the Nepalese Army.
+- Bipin Rawat was also the honorary General of the Nepalese Army.